 Let our advisers do the hard work for you; we can calculate your income needs and plan how to achieve your goals.
 You will be provided with clear and straightforward explanations of your retirement options and provisions.
-We offer a wide range of products:
+We offer access to a wide range of products:

 The St. James’s Place Retirement Account provides a tax-efficient way for individuals to save for retirement.
 This account offers access to a wide range of funds to help you achieve your goals, whether you are looking for income, growth or a combination of both.
 The account has the flexibility to provide an income through Flexi-Access Drawdown or Capped Drawdown, provided you have an existing Capped Drawdown pension arrangement to transfer to St. James’s Place.
 Your adviser can help you decide which is most suitable for your circumstances.

 Self-Invested Personal Pension

 A Self-Invested Personal Pension (SIPP) offers flexibility and lets you choose where to invest your money.
 It gives you the option to diversify your investments to spread risk.
 Like other pensions, the government will still give you up to 45% tax relief on the amount you pay in depending on your taxable income and the amount you contribute to your pension.
 In the St. James’s Place Retirement Account and most personal pensions, tax relief above the basic rate is claimed via your annual tax return.
 Investment growth within a SIPP is currently free from all UK Income Tax and Capital Gains Taxes.

 SIPPs will not be suitable for everybody and generally only those who are fairly experienced at actively managing their investment should consider this type of investment.
 The value of a pension can fall as well as rise.
 You may get back less than the amount invested.